TimVSu/mimical/README.md

   - Enter command: npm start (if the app does not start, you have to enter npm install --legacy-peer-deps first)
   - Follow instructions in terminal

+- 2023-01-12 -- 1.0.0

+  - added app icon
+  - added splash screen icon
+  - filter is fully functional
+  - added sounds
+  - added scenarios
+  - bugfixes
+  - contiune is in the menu instead of homescreen
+  - login is fully functional
+  - register is fully functional

 - 2023-01-13 -- 0.0.4

   - added modal for transitioning between tasks and the menu